 2. GmbH is not the same as Ltd. (or anything else!)

 Unbelievably, this is one I had to explain to a seasoned in-house translator of ten years, who frequently translated banking and other legal documents with this glaring error.
 GmbH means “company with limited liability” under German, Austrian, Swiss or Liechtensteinian law.
-There are quite significant differences, even between the meaning of GmbH between these four countries where GmbH exists.
+There are quite significant differences even in the way GmbH is understood in the four countries where GmbH companies exist.
 When you translate “Firma GmbH” or “Gesellschaft AG” into English, you simply cannot ever translate these letters in any way.
 To translate them into anything else in the name of the company can be viewed as misrepresentation and therefore could have serious legal consequences!

 Hint: GmbH has its own Wikipedia page in English.
 It doesn’t redirect to Ltd.